MTN Group Ltd research snapshot

 Industry trend

-MTN sits at the intersection of mobile data adoption, fintech disruption of traditional banking, and digital services in under-penetrated markets.
-These trends are favorable, but the path depends on local economic conditions, regulation, and infrastructure investment.
+MTN sits at the junction of mobile data adoption, fintech displacing traditional banking, and digital services in under-penetrated markets, which are favorable long-term trends.
+The path still depends on local economic conditions, regulation, currency stability, and infrastructure investment.

 Valuation and margin of safety

-At roughly 20.76x trailing earnings and a 2.19% dividend yield, MTN offers a reasonable entry point for an emerging-market telecom-finance hybrid.
-The three-scenario model shows potential upside to ZAR 366 in a bullish case and downside to ZAR 154 in a bearish case.
+At about 18.6x trailing earnings, 12.0x forward earnings, and a 2.44% dividend yield, MTN offers a reasonable entry for an emerging-market telecom-finance hybrid after the late-July pullback.
+The three-scenario model shows upside to roughly ZAR 368 in a bullish case, near ZAR 222 in the base case, and downside to about ZAR 132 in a bearish case.

 Source-backed data